Learn how to program in Python.

 - the base training cost, plus

-- trainer travel and accommodation charges.
+- travel and accommodation charges for the instructor

-The typical travel and accommodation charge for the EU/Schengen zone is under 1250 GBP (1500 EUR) for a 5 day session.
+The typical travel and accommodation price for the EU/Schengen zone is under 1250 GBP (1500 EUR) for a 5 day session.
 We do our best to keep it as low as possible in your location.

 - the course(s) that you are interested in,